 Progression and imaging

-Work with a doctor to learn more about how your kidneys look and how fast your disease is progressing
+Work with a doctor to learn more about how your kidneys look and how rapidly your disease is progressing